scaleoutsystems/fedn/examples/flower-client/README.rst

 Using Flower clients in FEDn
 ============================

-This example shows how to run a Flower 'ClientApp' using the FEDn server-side infrastructure.
+This example demonstrates how to run a Flower 'ClientApp' on FEDn.

 See `flwr_client.py` and `flwr_task.py` for the Flower client code.
 The FEDn compute package is complemented with an adapter for the Flower client, `client_app_adapter.py`.